ivan-shishkov/async-chat-client/README.md

 Main features:

-* new user registration in chat
+* new user registration in chat with saving user credentials in a JSON file
 * user authentication in chat
 * reading chat messages
 * send chat messages